 If you want to experience the firey side of Iceland and witness as many volcanos, craters, and geothermal fissures as possible, you should not miss out on the Þríhnjúkagígur volcano tour, which boasts the only place on earth that you can go inside of a volcano.
+Delving deep into this dormant volcano magma chamber is a very surreal experience with a multitude of colours, sounds and smells, making it one of the highlights of a trip to Iceland.

 Another thrilling option is to take off to the north for Day 6.
 The moon-like landscape of Lake Myvatn and its surrounding areas will make you feel like an astronaut on an interstellar space mission.
+Under the midnight sun, this geothermal hot spot is one of the most unique places in the whole of Iceland.

 After landing at Keflavik International Airport, take the airport transfer through the lava fields of Reykjanes peninsula to the cute little smoky bay of Reykjavik, the northernmost capital in the world.